 Disaster Recovery: RTO, RPO, and Building a Recovery Plan

 Disaster recovery planning protects against catastrophic failures.
-Learn RTO/RPO metrics, backup strategies, failover automation, and multi-region recovery patterns.
+Learn RTO/RPO metrics, backup strategies, and multi-region failover patterns.

 Disaster Recovery: RTO, RPO, and Building a Recovery Plan